 4) Allocating transaction prices.

-And, because contracts can be complicated, determining the right level of judgement to use when allocating the pricing of performance for activities and allocating transaction prices related to contract obligations can be quite the struggle without the right resources.
+And, because contracts can be complicated, determining the right level of judgment to use when allocating the pricing of performance for activities and allocating transaction prices related to contract obligations can be quite the struggle without the right resources.

 Key Solutions Provided in SAP RAR